US Map of States With Connecting Dots

 Why Would You Register a Foreign LLC?

-Likewise, if your LLC’s business is real estate investment, it’s advisable to form the company in the state where you’ll be buying real estate to rent or sell, as you’ll be operating the business there, not in your home state.
+And, if an LLC is established for a real estate investment, it’s often most beneficial to form the company in the state where the property purchased to rent or sell is located, because the LLC will be operating there, not in the entrepreneur’s home state.

-Also, someone who doesn’t live in the United States but operates an LLC here has the option of choosing a business-friendly state in which to form, as they don’t have a home state.
-Choosing the right state is important for non-residents wishing to form an LLC, as it can affect how much taxes they’ll pay, what it will cost to operate the business, what sort of legal protections they’ll have, and other considerations.
-Someone looking to start a business in another country should consult a business lawyer to make sure they’re working in their best interests.
+Someone who doesn’t live in the United States but wants to do business here has the option of choosing a state in which to form their LLC.
+It’s important for non-residents to carefully choose where they want to establish their domestic LLC, as it can affect how much taxes they’ll pay, the administrative costs to operate the business, the extent of the legal protections they’ll have, and other aspects of launching and running their company.

 Which State Is Best?

-It’s generally agreed that Delaware, Wyoming, Nevada, and New Mexico are states that offer the most advantages for companies that register there.
+Delaware, Wyoming, Nevada, and New Mexico are popular choices because of the advantages they provide to companies that register within their jurisdictions.

 Delaware

 There are reasons why a majority of all Fortune 500 companies are incorporated in Delaware.
-The state has a highly business-friendly General Corporation Law, and a business-centric Chancery Court that is favorable to companies based in Delaware that are facing lawsuits.
-Delaware is also one of just four states that allows anonymous LLCs, enabling entrepreneurs to form a business while keeping their identities private.
+The state has a highly business-friendly General Corporation Law, and a business-centric Chancery Court that is favorable to Delaware-based companies that are facing lawsuits.
+Also, Delaware is one of the few states that allow anonymous LLCs, enabling entrepreneurs to form a business while keeping their identities private.

 Note, however, that while some of Delaware’s business perks might trickle down to LLCs, most are geared toward large Corporations.
 An LLC doesn’t benefit from the General Corporation Law, as it’s covered by the state’s Limited Liability Company Act.
-And if your LLC is involved in a lawsuit, it’s not a sure thing at all that you’ll benefit from the Chancery Court.
+And if an LLC is involved in a lawsuit, it’s not a sure thing that it will benefit from the Chancery Court.

 Wyoming